 After weighing their options, consumers can either choose a new health plan for 2018 or keep their existing plan, assuming it is still available.

-Consumers may change their plans at any time during open enrollment, which ends December 15, 2017.
-However, coverage won’t start on January 1, 2018.
+Consumers may change their plans at any time during open enrollment, which ends December 15, 2018.
+However, coverage won’t start on January 1, 2019.
 Consumers should verify the notice from their health plan to see when their new coverage will begin.
-Meanwhile, they will continue to use their current 2017 plans till the end of the year.
+Meanwhile, they will continue to use their current 2018 plans until the end of the year.